-CO Code Course Outcomes K-Levels CO1 To define, explain and elaborate the scope of managerial economics.
+CO Code Upon Completion of this course, the students will be able to K-Levels CO1 To define, explain and elaborate the scope of managerial economics.
 K1 CO2 To identify and elaborate the demand forecasting techniques.
-K2 CO3 To classify and discuss the pricing strategies. К3 CO4 To summarise and illustrate the BEP and Capital Budgeting.
+K2 CO3 To classify and discuss the pricing strategies.
+K3 CO4 To summarise and illustrate the BEP and Capital Budgeting.
 K4 CO5 To examine and discuss the investment appraisal.
 K5

 Semester -IV

 CORE XI - MANAGERIAL ECONOMICS

-Course Code: 23PECC42 Hrs / Week: 6 Hrs / Semester: 90 Credits: 5
+Course Code: 23PECC42 Hrs / Week: 6 Hrs / Semester : 90 Credits: 5